whyhankee/node-flw/README.md

 ## Why

 Async is the defacto standard for async flow control.
-However, i'm always struggling with combinations of `series`, `parallel` and `waterfall` in combination with keeping a reference to the results from the called funtions.
+However, i'm always struggling with combinations of `.auto`, `.series`, `.parallel`, `.waterfall` and keeping references to the results from the called functions.

 So, the major change is that during the flow control a context object is passed to all called functions where they store their results or can retrieve results from other functions.